 Buyers should include a schedule outlining when each phase of the planning process should be complete.

 How risky is the supply chain?

 Supply chain risk in the party and event planning market is high.
-Because of the pricing model used for the service, buyers are more heavily impacted by changing prices among upstream suppliers than vendors are.
+The Trump administration's decision to levy tariffs in 2018 has not affected the market due to a lack of reliance on physical inputs.
 However, the different elements of the event planning process carry risks of their own, which...
 Subscribe to learn more.